New Hampshire’s Motorcycle Safety Laws

 Helmet Laws in New Hampshire

-New Hampshire is one of the few states that does not require all motorcycle riders to wear helmets, making it an exception in the US.
-Only riders under the age of 18 must wear helmets.
-The absence of a universal helmet law could lead to increased injury risks in accidents.
+New Hampshire is one of the few states that does not require helmets for most adult motorcycle riders.
+However, riders and passengers under the age of 18 must wear a helmet while operating or riding on a motorcycle.

 Lane Usage, Lane Splitting, and Group Riding Rules